Asuka 120%

+Asuka 120% (あすか120%), subtitled Burning Fest., is a Japanese bishōjo fighting video game series from FamilySoft.
+It is set in a school where members of school clubs fight each other in a fighting tournament.
+Originally released on the FM Towns home personal computer in 1994, Masatoshi Imaizumi led development with artwork provided by manga artist Aoi Nanase and music by Keishi Yonao.
+Fill-in-Cafe developed it and its four follow-ups: Excellent (1994) on the same platform, later remade for PlayStation in 1997; Maxima (1995) on PC Engine; Special (1996) on PlayStation; and Limited (1997) on Sega Saturn.
+Success then developed an additional two titles: Final (1999) on PlayStation and Return (1999) on Windows.
+New entries in the Asuka 120% series have been announced in the 2020s although are yet to be released.

 Plot

 The game is set at the Ryōran Private School for Women, which educates the daughters of the upper echelons of society.
 Every year, the school's clubs hold a martial arts tournament called the "Club Rivalry Budget Contest Mega Fight" to compete for increased budget to the winning school club.
 After repeated poor performances at previous tournaments, the Chemistry Club president, Tetsuko Ōgigaya, scouts and trains Asuka Honda to become this year's winner.
 Asuka now has to defeat members of several school clubs in order to succeed.

 Gameplay

-The game is a 1v1 fighting game in the vein of Street Fighter II.
-However, in Asuka 120% each character employs a fighting style and techniques unique to each club as opposed to particular martial arts.
+The game is a 1v1 fighting game in the vein of Street Fighter II, but in Asuka 120% each character employs a fighting style and techniques unique to each club as opposed to particular martial arts.
 The game has a standard input system for special moves across the entire cast which had not been seen in other fighting games at the time.
 Asuka 120% would switch from a 2-button to a 3-button game depending on the console it was released.

 Also, unique to Asuka 120% is its "clash system".
 If both characters hit each other neither take damage; rather, they go into the next phase of the move until one character takes damage.
 During a clash, players can cancel into a special move, a movement option or a throw, which makes for explosive battles.

 The "120%" portion of the game's name comes from the special meter gauge filling up at 120% instead of 100%.
 Once a full bar of meter is reached, it will begin draining slowly.
 During this state, characters have unlimited access to super meter.

 All these systems, along with expanded mobility options compared to contemporary fighting games of that time, give Asuka 120% a flair of its own.